Phauthentic/authentication/docs/Identifiers.md

 ## Writing your own resolver

 Any ORM or datasource can be adapted to work with authentication by creating a resolver.
-Resolvers must implement `Authentication\Identifier\Resolver\ResolverInterface` and should reside under `App\Identifier\Resolver` namespace.
+Resolvers must implement `\Phauthentic\Authentication\Identifier\Resolver\ResolverInterface`.

 Resolver can be configured using `resolver` config option: